At least 1 killed in shooting at Kansas City Chiefs Super Bowl celebration

 - Oops!Something went wrong.Please try again later.

-At least one person was killed and as many as 15 others injured in a shooting in Kansas City, Missouri, after a rally Wednesday celebrating the Chiefs Super Bowl victory, authorities said.
+At least one person was killed and as many as 21 other people were injured with gunshot wounds in a shooting in Kansas City, Missouri, after a rally Wednesday celebrating the Chiefs’ Super Bowl overtime victory, authorities said.

-Of the injured, three were in critical condition, five were in serious condition and one person had non-life-threatening injuries, Kansas City Fire Department Battalion Chief Michael Hopkins said.
+Eight of the injured had “immediately life-threatening” injuries, seven had life-threatening injuries and six had minor injuries after the shooting about 2 p.m.
+CT, Kansas City Fire Chief Ross Grundyson said.

+Kansas City, Missouri, radio station KKFI 90.1 said its DJ Lisa Lopez was killed in the shooting Wednesday.

 Follow here for live coverage.

+Children’s Mercy Hospital said it was treating 12 victims, most of them children with gunshot wounds.

-Two people were detained after the shooting near a garage west of Union Station, the Kansas City Police Department said in a statement.
+Three people have been detained near a garage west of Union Station, Kansas City police said.
+Police are working to determine whether bystanders tackled one of the detained people, Police Chief Stacey Graves said.

-The department did not identify suspects.
-The shooting appears to be criminal in nature and not terrorism, according to a preliminary investigation, three law enforcement officials briefed on the incident said.
+The police department did not identify suspects.
+The shooting appears to have been criminal in nature and not terrorism, according to a preliminary investigation, three law enforcement officials briefed on the incident said.

 Police asked people to quickly leave the area so victims could get medical aid.